Martha Maxwell: Career in taxidermy

 Upon Maxwell's return to Colorado she began building a collection of native birds and mammals.
 She made trips into the Rockies where she gathered chipmunks, various species of squirrels and birds.
 By the fall of 1868 Martha had prepared almost 100 specimens, ranging from chicks to hawks, and hummingbirds to eagles.
 She was asked to display her work at the Colorado Agricultural Society exhibition.
 Attendees particularly admired that Maxwell created an entire natural habitat for each species, making it appear as if they were still alive.
 Her work was acknowledged with a $50 prize and a diploma.

 In mid-1874, she opened her Rocky Mountain Museum in Boulder, Colorado at the northeast corner of Broadway and Pearl Street to display her specimens for both education and entertainment.
 A central part of the museum was Maxwell's exhibits of animals in their natural habitats, including a buffalo, birds, a bear, and a mountain lion.
 In addition, she included "comic groups" of animals, such as a small group of monkeys seated around a table playing poker, and live animals - two bear cubs, rattlesnakes, a mountain grouse, and squirrels.

 Hoping to find more support in a larger city, Maxwell moved her museum to Denver a little more than a year later.
 However she was unable to make the venture profitable.
 Altogether she collected many birds and mammals including black footed ferrets which had been described by John James Audubon but never seen by scientists, and the Megascops asio maxwelliae (Mrs. Maxwell's Owl), a subspecies of Eastern screech owl named in her honor by ornithologist Robert Ridgway of the Smithsonian Institution.
 By then she was also a regular correspondent of Spencer Fullerton Baird.
 Maxwell sent him two bird specimens in 1874 and he in turn supplied her with catalogs of birds and mammals.

 Developed taxidermy techniques

-Maxwell developed her own way of preserving the animals by molding them in plaster and then covering these molds with the animals' skins, which she had preserved.
-She later used iron frames over which to stretch the skins, rather than sewing the skins together and stuffing them, as most other taxidermists did.
-She also insisted that replica backgrounds portraying the animals' natural habitat were used.
+Maxwell is unique in that she independently modernized taxidermy by creating wooden or metal armatures onto which plaster could be built up to resemble the specimen's body, and then covering these bases with the animals' skins.
+Prior to this, traditional methods of taxidermy involved "stuffing" skins with hay, rags, or sawdust and sewing the skins together, with results that were often misshapen.
+Similar to Maxwell's developments in taxidermy techniques, examples of "modern taxidermy" would appear in the 1880s, after Maxwell's death.

+The techniques Maxwell developed in taxidermy led to more "naturalistic" looking specimens, that were arranged with other taxidermied or living animals to create a narrative (such as predator and prey) as well as plants and natural materials.
+This combination of animals, plants, and hand-crafted setting (such as papier-mâché rocks) created the illusion that the specimen were in their natural habitat, a precursor for habitat dioramas found in museums decades later.